Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Results

-In Fig.~\ref{fig:BO_accuracy}(b-d), we plot the cumulative error for the lowest three qubit states for varying junction asymmetry $\lambda$, internal charging energy $E_C^\mathrm{int}$, and capacitance asymmetry $k$ using the same fixed parameters as in Fig.~\ref{fig:fig2_2d_potentials}.
-Across all panels, the numerical accuracy of the BO model is on the order of $10^{-3}$ to $10^{-2}$ which is about one to two orders of magnitude more accurate than the classical model.
-In panel (b), we find that the BO model is exceptionally accurate at $\lambda=1$, corresponding to symmetric junctions.
-We interpret this as the qubit and internal mode only coupling to second order through the potential at this point, see Eq.~\eqref{eq:H_qubit-internal}.
-In panel (c), we vary the charging energy of the internal mode, which displays an interesting minimum point of the cumulative error for the BO model.
+In Fig.~\ref{fig:BO_accuracy}(b-c), we plot the cumulative error for the lowest three excitations in the qubit for varying internal charging energy $E_C^\mathrm{int}$ and junction $\lambda$-parameter.
+Across both panels, the numerical accuracy of the BO model is on the order of $10^{-3}$ to $10^{-2}$ which is about one to two orders of magnitude more accurate than the classical model and corresponds to errors of a few to tens of $\si{\mega\hertz}$.
+In panel (b), we vary the charging energy of the internal mode, which displays an interesting minimum point of the cumulative error for the BO model.
 For small $E_{J\Sigma}/E_C^\mathrm{int}$, the harmonic approximation for the internal mode breaks down, leading to increased error.
-On the other hand, a large $E_{J\Sigma}/E_C^\mathrm{int}$ ratio for fixed $E_{J\Sigma}$, decreases the frequency of the internal mode, making its non-perturbative contribution more relevant despite the BO correction being less important, see Eq.~\eqref{eq:U_corr}.
-Finally, in panel (d), we vary the capacitance asymmetry for fixed qubit and internal charging energies.
-Here, the BO model captures this effect well for small $k<0.2$, but for larger $k$, the cumulative error increases.
-We attribute this to the non-orthogonal transformation in Eq.~\eqref{eq:transformation} which becomes significantly skewed for larger $k$.
-This can potentially be addressed at the cost of less intuitive analytical results by using an orthogonal transformation to diagonalize the charging terms or via a Boguliobov transformation.
+On the other hand, a large $E_{J\Sigma}/E_C^\mathrm{int}$ ratio for fixed $E_{J\Sigma}$, decreases the frequency of the internal mode, making its non-perturbative contribution more relevant despite the BO correction being less important, see Eq.~\eqref{eq:U_corr} and further discussion in Appendix~\ref{Sec:num_BO}.
+In panel (c), we fix the capacitance asymmetry $k=0.2$ and find that the BO model is exceptionally accurate near $d=0.2$, corresponding to no \emph{relative} asymmetry $k-d=0$.
+We interpret this as the qubit and internal mode only coupling to second order through the potential at this point since $f(\phi)\approx (k-d)\phi/2=0$, see Eqs.~\eqref{eq:U_prime}-\eqref{eq:f_phi}.

+In Fig.~\ref{fig:BO_accuracy}(d), we plot the cumulative error while simultaneously varying the junction asymmetry $d$ and the capacitance asymmetry $k$.
+Here, the BO model captures the low-energy spectrum exceptionally well around the diagonal $d=k$, consistent with the cancelation of the coupling due to $f(\phi)$.
+We additionally observe a vanishing error close to $k=0$, which we interpret as arising from cancelation between contributions in $\cos(\theta-f(\phi))$, see Appendix~\ref{app:no_coupling_BO} for further numerical analysis showing that this is a general feature.
+In conclusion, we find that the BO approximation accurately predicts the low-energy spectrum for all qubit states below the first excited internal state, especially near $k=0$ where the junction asymmetry can be tuned across a wide range.
+Accurate analytical results may be found in regions of large relative asymmetry through complementary analytical approaches such as Bogoliubov transformations~\cite{blais2021cqed_review}.